boekenbox/gitbook-beta/how-to-work-with-bitraga/basic-workings/balance-settings.md

 ## Min volume to sell

 This setting defines the minimum trade size for the pair you trade, this is both pair and exchange specific.
-When set correctly, Gunbot will ignore low balances that can not be sold.
+When set correctly, bitRage will ignore low balances that can not be sold.

 Look up the minimum trade size for your pair, and set it exactly like this.